Sonic Youth (EP)

-Sonic Youth is the debut EP by American rock band Sonic Youth.
+Sonic Youth is the debut EP and first major release by American rock band Sonic Youth.
 It was recorded between December 1981 and January 1982 and released in March 1982 by Glenn Branca's Neutral label.
 It is the only recording featuring the early Sonic Youth lineup with Richard Edson on drums.
 Sonic Youth differs stylistically from the band's later work in its greater incorporation of clean guitars, standard tuning, crisp production and a post-punk style.

 Background

-Sonic Youth is the only Sonic Youth release in which the guitars predominantly use standard tuning.
+Unlike Sonic Youth's following releases, Sonic Youth predominantly uses E standard tuning for their guitars.
 James Jackson Toth of Stereogum stated that the album "sounds like the dark, post-punk cousin of Thurston's spunky new wave band the Coachmen."
 Drum-wise, the songs feature the more "downtown" roto-tom-addled stylings of Richard Edson, approaching the quasi-funk/hip-hop rhythms of 99 Records bands like ESG and Liquid Liquid.
 The bass guitar, though often playing minor key riffs, is almost funk-based, which was a common feature of post-punk and no wave music.
 The clean guitar tones contain little of the trademark noise that Sonic Youth would eventually become known for.
+One of the few parts of Sonic Youth that did carry over into their future releases was the use of prepared guitar, such as on "The Burning Spear", where Thurston Moore placed a drum stick under the strings of his guitar at the 12th fret.

-Although the original record clocks in at under 25 minutes in length, Sonic Youth is considered by the band to be their first studio album.
+Although the original record clocks in at about 25 minutes in length, Sonic Youth is considered by the band to be their first studio album.
 Kim Gordon has referred to it in her autobiography as an EP.